gdila/website-2017/wp-content/plugins/wired-impact-volunteer-management/README.txt

 1. View Volunteer Profiles

 == Changelog ==

+= 1.3 =
+* Added a honeypot spam protection feature to the volunteer signup form.

+= 1.2 =
+* Adjusted the plugin to allow for full translation including opportunity times and phone numbers.

+= 1.1.1 =
+* Fixed bug where automatic email reminders were not sending to volunteers in some cases.
+* Tested up to WordPress 4.7.

 = 1.1 =
 * Added widget to allow admins to list volunteer opportunities in the sidebar or other widgetized areas.